mklokocka/seminator/README.md

 `--strong` use only strong slim algorithm

-If neither weak nor strong option are specified - try both options  and choose the one with a smaller automaton.
+If neither weak nor strong option are specified - try both options  and choose the one with a smaller automaton

-`--via-tba` transform input automaton to tba \ref{section:tba} first
+`--via-tba` transform input automaton to tba first

-`--via-tgba` does not modify input automaton to tba.
+`--via-tgba` does not modify input automaton to tba

 Neither via-tba nor via-tgba: try both options, choose the smallest automaton.